Central California Public Health Partnership (Partnership)

 The second conference in 2003 "Addressing Health Disparities" was an exploration of health disparities and workforce development in the Central San Joaquin Valley with an emphasis on diverse populations.

-A major accomplishment of the Partnership is the develeopment of the Central California Regional Obesity Prevention Program (CCROPP) in 2005.
+A major accomplishment of the Partnership is the development of the Central California Regional Obesity Prevention Program (CCROPP) in 2005 (now known as Cultiva la Salud).
 CCROPP is dedicated to creating environments that support healthy eating and active living.
 In many of our communities, people can't easily buy healthy food such as fresh fruits and vegetables.
 Likewise, many neighborhoods are designed in ways that make it difficult and unsafe to be physically active.
 We all need to work together to assure that everyone in the Valley has access to healthy foods and safe places to be active.
 Healthy environments provide healthy choices and promote healthy people.

 CCROPP helps to create healthier communities in the San Joaquin Valley that support healthy eating and active living.
 CCROPP focuses on two major initiatives: Increasing Access to Healthy Food and Beverages and Improving Opportunities for Physical Activity.
 The Regional Obesity Prevention Program is being carried out by partnerships between public health departments, community-based organizations and grassroots community members in Fresno, Kern, Kings, Madera, Merced, San Joaquin, Stanislaus and Tulare counties.
 The program was developed by the Central California Public Health Partnership and is housed under the Public Health Institute.
 Funding for this initiative was made possible by The California Endowment, Robert Wood Johnson Foundation and James Irvine Foundation.